peterse/peterse.github.io/docs/index.md

 layout: home
 ---

 Hello!
-My name is Evan - I'm a PhD student at the University of Waterloo IQC studying under Achim Kempf in the <a href="https://uwaterloo.ca/physics-of-information-lab/">Physics of Information Lab</a>.
+My name is Evan - I'm a PhD student at the University of Waterloo.
 I'm interested in quantum information and machine learning, and have previously studied ways to improve the performance of quantum circuits run on near-term quantum computers.

 ## Research